pipeforce/pipeforce.github.io/docs/tutorials/60_create-data-mapping.md

 }
 ```

-As you can see, we have to do some steps to transform from the source to the target format:
+As you can see, we have to do some steps to transform from the source to target format:

 *   We have to nest every customer data inside the `customer` field.

 *   We have to combine the first and last name into the single `name` field.

-*   The target system expects the additional field `isLegalAge` which doesn’t exist in the source system.
-The value of this field must be set to `true` in case the age of the customer is > 18, otherwise it must be set to `false`.
+*   The target system expects the additional field `isLegalAge`, which doesn’t exist in the source system.
+The value of this field must be set to `true` in case age of the customer is > 18, otherwise it must be set to `false`.

-*   Finally, let's assume the target system expects a new field `mappingDate` which contains the date of mapping and `mappedBy` to contain the username of the user who did the mapping just for compliance reasons.
+*   Finally, let's assume the target system expects a new field `mappingDate`, which contains the date of mapping, and `mappedBy` to contain the username of the user who did the mapping, just for compliance reasons.

-Let's see in this tutorial how to implement this conversion task by using a pipeline script and the **[Pipeline Expression Language (PEL)](pipeline-expression-language)** .
+Let's see in this tutorial, how to implement this conversion task by using a pipeline script and the **[Pipeline Expression Language (PEL)](pipeline-expression-language)** .

 ## 1 - Create a new data mapping pipeline